|

 Elrohir, Aragorn and Gimli all standing around him looking anxious.

-"By the Valar!" he said.
+"Valar," he said.
 "What has happened here?"

-Gimli, "what has happened here is that you have just frightened
+"What has happened here is that you have just frightened

-ten years off my life!"
+ten years off our lives!"

 "I am so sorry, my love," said Eowyn, with a sob in